EnhancedNetwork/TOHE-Docs/Install.md

 <details>
 <summary><b><font color=#d395b4>Install TOHE for</font> <font color=#343434>Epic Games</font></b></summary>

+Notice: You can follow the installation video [HERE](https://www.youtube.com/watch?v=2oyD75caFQ0) if you want visuals with steps.
+However, the below steps work just fine.

 1. Download the latest full Release of TOHE in `#mod-release` or [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases).
 You only need the main zip such as "`TOHE.v1.0.0.zip`", not the source code files.
+DO NOT DOWNLOAD THE `-MS` FILE, IT WILL NOT WORK!

 2. Once the download is complete, unzip it into a new empty folder somewhere like on desktop.